SuperteamDAO/ground-zero/_content/nft/do-nfts-serve-any-other-purpose-as-well.md

 ---
-title: '🏗 Do NFTs serve any other purpose as well?'
+title: "🏗 Do NFTs serve any other purpose as well?"
 authors:
   - name: '@paarugsethi'
     url: 'https://twitter.com/paarugsethi'